ravenawk/patsbytes/content/articles/ansible_collections.md

 >
 >**`ERROR! - None of the provided paths were usable.
 Please specify a valid path with --collections-path`**
 >
->This also says you have no collections installed, so you can safely ignore the error.
+>This also means you have no collections in your defined paths, so you can safely ignore the error.

-Let's install a collection.
+### Installing collections
+One way to install a collection at the command line is with _ansible-galaxy collection install collection.name_.

 ```bashsession
 $ ansible-galaxy collection install community.general